A Beautiful Little Town in Panama Called Torio

 I love the smell of an airport and when I get on a plane.
 Everything smells different and better when you go somewhere new.
 Panama is no different.

-Smells and odors go directly into our limbic system, including the amygdala and hippocampus, the regions responsible for emotion and memory.
-I love smells when traveling because, in the future, odors can activate your memory and take you right back to where you were.
+Smells go directly into our limbic system, including the amygdala and hippocampus, the regions responsible for emotion and memory.
+I love smells when travelling because, in the future, odours can activate your memory and take you right back to where you were.

 I don’t know if you can smell humidity and heat, but coming from Canada, I sure can.
 And I love it.
 When I walk out of the Tocumen International Airport and smell the palm trees blowing in the warm wind off the ocean, I know I’m in my happy place.